IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

  * Packet pacing is recommended, it is however possible to operate SCReAMv2 with packet pacing disabled.
-The code in {{SCReAM-CPP-implementation}} implements additonal mechanisms to achieve a high link utilization when packet pacing is disabled.
+The code in {{SCReAM-CPP-implementation}} implements additional mechanisms to achieve a high link utilization when packet pacing is disabled.

  * Feedback issues: RTCP feedback packets {{RFC8888}} can be lost, this means that